amt-felix-amoquandoh/Modern-landing-page/README.md

-# Cosmetic-Product-landing-page
+# A modern user friendly landing-page
-A simple and responsive web page built with HTML and CSS
+A simple and responsive web page built with React